Boots are some of the most comfortable footwear you can own, but that comfort can come at a price.

 Use a Boot Stretcher

-A boot stretcher is a wooden foot mechanism that expands and elongates inside your shoe so that it stretches the material gradually.
+A boot stretcher is a wooden foot mechanism that expands and elongates inside your boot so that it stretches the material gradually.

 Set the stretcher only as wide as you need to get some resistance, expanding a little more each time throughout several nights.